Marking time in July 2002

 No, I am not obsessed with big cameras, but I must mention that Yousuf Karsh died yesterday.
 He was the man who made that 1941 photograph of Winston Churchill looking like an affronted bulldog (Karsh took away the Prime Minister’s cigar during the session).
-See this obituary in the New York Times, a few of his portraits on the Weston Gallery website, and a lot of them on the Eastman Museum website.
+See this obituary in the New York Times, and many of his portraits on the Eastman Museum website.

 More big cameras